burgerbibliothek/AMS/README.md

 # ARK Management System
 > **Please be aware that the software is still being heavily developed, and breaking changes could be introduced!**

 The ARK Management System (AMS) is open source web application for minting and managing Archival Resource Keys (ARK).
-It's developed with using [Laravel Framework](https://laravel.com/) and [Filament](https://filamentphp.com/).
+It's developed using [Laravel Framework](https://laravel.com/) and [Filament](https://filamentphp.com/).

 <img width="1219" height="952" alt="Screenshot AMS." src="https://github.com/user-attachments/assets/243c1a04-ab7c-4257-b3d0-172a6a1dd02b" />